-Editing a Data Follow this procedure to edit an existing data replication target.
-Replication Host 1 If you have not already done so, click the Replication Targets tab.
-2 If necessary, click the plus sign (+) beside the Replication Targets heading in the box titled Replication Target Configuration .
-3 Select the replication target you want to edit.
-4 Click Edit.
+Follow this procedure to delete a replication target.

+- 1 If you have not already done so, choose click the Replication Targets tab. - 2 If necessary, click the plus sign (+) beside the Replication Targets heading in the box titled Replication Target Configuration. - 3 Select the replication target you want to delete. - 4 Click Delete.
-5 At the Hostname or IP field, modify either the host name or IP address for the replication target.
-6 Click Update to save your changes, or Cancel to abort.
-Deleting a Data Follow this procedure to delete a replication target.
-Replication Target If you have not already done so, choose click the Replication Targets tab.
-2 If necessary, click the plus sign (+) beside the Replication Targets heading in the box titled Replication Target Configuration.
-3 Select the replication target you want to delete.
-4 Click Delete.
-Caution: There is no confirmation message for this delete function, so make absolutely certain you want to delete the replication target before you click Delete .
-Adding a New Mount Follow this procedure to add a new mount point to a replication target.
-Point If you have not already done so, choose Storage Destinations on the left side of the screen.
-(Alternatively, choose Storage Destinations from the Setup menu.)
-2 Click the Replication Targets tab.
-3 Select the replication target (host) to which you would like to add a mount point.
-(You might need to click the dash to the left of the Replication Targets heading to display the available hosts.)
-4 Click Add Mount Point.
-5 Click Scan Host to identify available mount points on the selected host.
-6 At the Mount Point field, select a mount point and then click Add.
-7 Repeat steps 3 - 6 to add additional mount points.
-8 Click Apply to save the changes.

-9 After a message informs you that changes were successfully incorporated click OK.
+Caution: There is no confirmation message for this delete function, so make absolutely certain you want to delete the replication target before you click Delete.

+Adding a New Mount Point

+Follow this procedure to add a new mount point to a replication target.

+- 1 If you have not already done so, choose Storage Destinations on the left side of the screen.
+(Alternatively, choose Storage Destinations from the Configuration menu.) - 2 Click the Replication Targets tab. - 3 Select the replication target (host) to which you would like to add a mount point.
+(You might need to click the dash to the left of the Replication Targets heading to display the available hosts.) - 4 Click Add Mount Point. - 5 Click Scan Host to identify available mount points on the selected host. - 6 At the Mount Point field, select a mount point and then click Add. - 7 Repeat steps 3 6 to add additional mount points. - 8 Click Apply to save the changes. - 9 After a message informs you that changes were successfully incorporated click OK.